matthiku/cSpot/readme.md

 #### Mandatory Steps
 1. In the root of your web server's http or html directory (depending on Apache or Nginx), run the command `git clone https://github.com/matthiku/cSpot.git` to download c-SPOT and install it into the c-spot folder.
 (The folder can be renamed to your liking)
 2. Then run `composer install` to install all the dependencies
 3. In the root folder of the project, copy the file **.env.example** to **.env** to customize it for your environment.
-Mainly, configure your database name, user id and password for c-SPOT and enter the details for your mail server.
+Mainly, configure your database name, db user name and db password for c-SPOT and enter the connectivity details for your mail server to be able to send confirmation emails to users.

 #### Optional Steps
 In order for the 'social logins' to work, you need to register your c-SPOT clone with some 'service providers' like Google or Faceook and enter the details also into the .env file.